GG Allin: Beliefs

 Allin was a self-identified extreme individualist, misanthrope, and anti-authoritarian, promoting lawlessness and violence against police officers in many of his lyrics; his essay, The GG Allin Manifesto, was intended to summarize his personal philosophy.
 He revealed on Geraldo that he believed his body to be a temple of rock and roll, and that his flesh, blood, and bodily fluids were a communion to the people.
 Another reason given for his onstage antics (by Dino, the drummer of his band) was that he wanted to draw a parallel between his actions and "a society that's going crazy with violence".
 He has also said that if he was not a performer, he would probably be a serial killer or a mass murderer.

 Allin believed in some form of afterlife.
-He planned to kill himself onstage on Halloween many times in the late 1980s and early 1990s, but was stopped due to prison sentences around Halloween each year.
+He planned to die by suicide onstage on Halloween many times in the late 1980s and early 1990s, but was stopped due to prison sentences around Halloween each year.
 He explained his views on death in the film Hated: GG Allin and the Murder Junkies, stating: "It's like I've got this wild soul that just wants to get out of this life.
 It's too confined in this life.
 I think that to take yourself out at your peak... if you could die at your peak, your strongest point, then your soul will be that much stronger in the next existence."

 Death

 GG Allin's last show was on June 27, 1993, at a small club called The Gas Station, a punk venue located inside a former gas station at 194 East 2nd Street in Manhattan.
 In a first-hand account by Michael Bowling, the show ended after three songs, when a melee broke out.
 Allin ended up outside, leading a group of fans through the neighborhood.

-Bowling continued his recount of the evening after the show.
-After walking the streets for almost an hour, Allin eventually went to Johnny Puke's apartment.
+According to Bowling, after walking the streets for almost an hour, Allin eventually went to Johnny Puke's apartment.
 There, he and others continued to party and use drugs.
 Along with Johnny Puke, Allin ingested large amounts of heroin, on which he overdosed and slipped into an unconscious state.
 Sometime in the early morning of June 28, Allin died from the effects of his heroin overdose.
-Later that morning, Puke noticed that Allin still lay motionless in the same place where he had left him and posed for Polaroids with the corpse before calling for an ambulance.
+Later that morning, Puke noticed that Allin still lay motionless.
+He posed for Polaroids with the corpse before calling for an ambulance.
 Allin was pronounced dead at the scene.
 He was two months short of his 37th birthday.

 Funeral

-Allin's funeral took place on July 3, 1993, in his native New Hampshire, at the St. Rose Cemetery, Littleton.
-At his funeral, Allin's bloated corpse was dressed in his black leather jacket and trademark jock strap.
-Allin's funeral became a low-level party.
+Allin's funeral took place on July 3, 1993, in his native New Hampshire, at the St. Rose Cemetery in Littleton.
+At his funeral, Allin's bloated corpse was dressed in his black leather jacket and trademark jockstrap.
+Allin's funeral became a celebration of his life.